-Instead of plunging underwater, I hit the surface and apparently floated there long enough for a tugboat (the Raven) to pull me out of the water.
-I remained in the hospital only long enough for doctors to place a splint in my left arm that was removed a year later.
+I was the first person to survive a jump from the bridge (only two others have done so since then).
+Instead of plunging underwater, I hit the surface and floated unconscious until a passing tugboat (the Raven) pulled me out.
+I remained in the hospital long enough for doctors to place a splint in my left arm that was removed a year later.
 I declined psychiatric therapy and no one pressed me to get it.

 I went back to the waterfront a few years later and looked at the bridge.
 It was strange to be there, with the towers in the distance and the waves lapping nearby.

 This was me four years later, in 1979, at age 26.

 I lived for the remainder of the decade in a third floor room of a house that my parents rented from the university.
 I saw very few people and spent most of the time in my room.

 One thing that I did in these years, though, was learn how to fly a hot-air balloon.
 My motive for this originally was to use a balloon to visit an uninhabited island in the West Indies (Navassa) that had interested me as a possible place to set up my own society.
 I was allowed to join the university student balloon club, and I learned how to fly after serving as a ground crew member.

 My interest in visiting the island turned into an interest in setting up a book recycling project to benefit schools in the West Indies.
 In 1977 I raised some money to ship publishers overstock almanacs to the Jamaica Library Service, and in 1978 I delivered more books in person to a school on St. Eustatius, a Dutch island in the West Indies, that also had interesting ruins to explore.